GiulioPettenuzzo/LeetCode/README.md

 Functional Requirements:

-• Allow all users to register to the web site; \n
+• Allow all users to register to the web site;

 • Allow each registered user to log-in to the web site;

 • Allow each registered user to log-out to the web site;

 • Allow all users to see the list of the problems;

 • Allow all users to see the solution of problems;

 • Allow all users to see the comments about problems;

 • Allow all users to see the discussion about threads;

 • Allow all users to see the hint about problems;

 • Allow all users to search problems by category;

 • Allow all users to search problems by difficulty;

 • Allow all users to search problems by company;

 • Allow each logged user to share his problem;

 • Allow each logged user to create threads;

 • Allow each logged user to submit a solution;

 • Allow each logged user to comment problems;

 • Allow each logged user to comment threads;

 • Allow each logged user to add like/dislike/favorite to problems;

 • Allow each logged user to add like/dislike to threads;

 • Allow each logged user to add like/dislike to comments;

 • Store the user person information: first name, last name, birthday and email;

 • Store information about problem: title, text, date, category, difficulty, company, user, comments, views and likes;

 • Store information about solution: title, text, related problem, user, comments, views and likes;

 • Store information about thread: title, text, user, comments, views and likes;

 • Store information about submission of solution: title, text, data and user;

 • Store information about comment: user, data, text, likes and related comments.